flix/flix/docs/DIDYOUKNOW.md

 - The Flix standard library is X lines of code.

 - Flix library uses records to for certain function arguments.

-- Flix compiles to JVM bytecode and runs on the Java Virtual Machine.

-- Flix supports first-class Datalog constraints.

-- Flix supports stratified negation.

-- Flix supports partial application, i.e. a function can be called with fewer arguments that its declared number of formal parameters.

-- the Flix type and effect system is based on Hindley-Miler.
-  The same core type system that powers OCaml, Standard ML, and Haskell.

-- the Flix type and effect system is sound, i.e. if a program type checks then a type error cannot occur at run-time.

-- the Flix type and effect system supports complete type inference, i.e. if a program is typeable then the type inference in the Flix compiler will find the typing without a single annotation.

 ## Ecosystem